UCF-GaiM/exercises-and-tutorials-TheMarkBennett/Creative/1/readme.md

-# Creative Project 1
+# Summary of work

-This project creates a new speech from president Barack Obama previous speeches.
+This project uses beautiful soup to scrape all of the content of a website.
+The content from each page is then combined in to a text file.
+That text file is then used in gpt 2 to create a new work

 ## Web Scraping